-The Riverland wine region is located in the west of South Australia along the banks of the Murray River, stretching 330km from Paringa to Blanchetown.
+The Riverland wine producing region is located in the west of South Australia along the banks of the Murray River, stretching 330km from Paringa to Blanchetown.
 It’s around 2 to 3 hours from Adelaide, depending on which part of the region you are travelling to.
-The biggest towns are Renmark, Berri and Barmera, although there are others such as Loxton, Waikerie and Morgen that are also worth visiting.
+The biggest towns are Renmark, Berri and Barmera, although there are others such as Loxton, Waikerie and Morgan that are also worth visiting.

 Not only is the Riverland the highest producing wine region in Australia, it is also the largest in size.
 It grows more varieties of grapes that anywhere else, with over 1000 wine distinct wine growers.
 But with all this production, why do we not hear more about the Riverland?

-I may have a unique perspective here because in another life I used to work for a company that did wine logistics and exported a lot of the South Australian wines – but in my mind I relate the Riverland with huge volumes of not-so-amazing wines exported to mass markets internationally.
+I may have a unique perspective here because in another life I used to work for a company that did wine logistics and exported a lot of the South Australian wines – but in my mind I relate the Riverland wine region with huge volumes of not-so-amazing wines exported to mass markets internationally.
 And while yes, that does occur, what I’ve also learned through my recent visit is that there are also some really unique and interesting wines being developed here.

 The Riverland is a warm climate wine growing region, so they tend to grow a lot of Spanish and Italian varieties.
 The wine makers I spoke with were passionate about the area finding a point of difference with these bespoke wine varieties that are not widely grown.
 They know they can’t compete with the Barossa for Shiraz, Coonawarra for Cabernet Sauvignon or the Clare Valley for Riesling, but they can make interesting and tasty wines that those regions can’t.